 1. Traditional Single-Family Homes

 Single-family homes are the classic choice for families, offering privacy, space, and room to grow.
 These homes typically come with multiple bedrooms, a backyard, and a layout designed for everyday family living.
 One of the biggest advantages is flexibility—you can remodel, expand, or landscape your yard to suit your family’s lifestyle.
 Families with young children often favor single-family homes because they provide a safe outdoor space for play and activities.
+They also offer flexibility for families interested in gardening, food storage, or applying ideas from a beginners guide to self sufficient living as part of a more independent lifestyle.

 2. Townhouses